Air Bags Recalled for the Second Time in Australia

-Quality always comes under pressure when Boards want more and more profit.
+Quality always comes under pressure when Boards want more profit.
 The "what can we get away with before the customer complains?" can become prevalent.
-This case study is a perfect reminder of what can happen when you get "quality" wrong.
+This case study is a perfect reminder of what can happen when you get quality wrong.

-- Study this case study in detail.
-Do your research on the internet and learn from the mistakes made by Takata.
+- Study this case study in detail - do your research and learn from the mistakes made by Takata.

 - Take the lessons and implement them in your business.